lotolab/tsai-schematics/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `tsai-platform:main`.
+1. In GitHub, send a pull request to `tsai-plat:main`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the Nest test suites to ensure tests are still passing.